cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-gpload.md

 Optional.
 Specifies whether `gpload` resolve hostnames to the fully qualified domain name (FQDN) or the local hostname.
 If the value is set to `true`, names are resolved to the FQDN.
 If the value is set to `false`, resolution is to the local hostname.
 The default is `false`.

 A fully qualified domain name might be required in some situations.
-For example, if the Greenplum Database system is in a different domain than an ETL application that is being accessed by `gpload`.
+For example, if the Cloudberry Database system is in a different domain than an ETL application that is being accessed by `gpload`.

 **`COLUMNS`**